ksahlin/BESST_RNA/README.md

 -------
 Required arguments:

-* -c <path to a contig file>
+* -c str < path to a contig file >

-*  -f < path to bamfile of RNA-seq data mapped to assembly>
+*  -f str < path to bamfile of RNA-seq data mapped to assembly>

-* -o <path to location for the output>
+* -o str < path to location for the output >

-* -e <The least amount of witness links that is needed to create a link edge in graph (one for each library)> (integer number)
+* -e int < The least amount of witness links that is needed to create a link edge in graph (one for each library) > (integer number)

-* -T <Upper threshold on the distance between RNA reads.
-RNA reads with distance over this threshold is not considered to be mapped correctly. e.g. could be set to the upper estimated intron size.
+* -T int < Upper threshold on the distance between RNA reads.
+RNA reads with distance over this threshold is not considered to be mapped correctly. e.g. could be set to the upper estimated intron size. >

-* -k  <Minimum size of contig to be included in the scaffolding>
+* -k  int < Minimum size of contig to be included in the scaffolding >

-* -d <check for sequencing duplicates and count only one of them (when computing nr of links) if they are occurring> (default on = 1). <0 or 1>
+* -d bool < check for sequencing duplicates and count only one of them (when computing nr of links) if they are occurring > (default on = 1).

-* -z <Coverage cutoff for repeat classification> Should be set high (i.e repeat detection turned of) for RNA scaffolding since repeat classification is not trusted with this type of data. [ e.g. -z 1000 says that contigs with coverage over 100 will be discarded from scaffolding.]
+* -z int < Coverage cutoff for repeat classification > Should be set high (i.e repeat detection turned of) for RNA scaffolding since repeat classification is not trusted with this type of data. [ e.g. -z 1000 says that contigs with coverage over 100 will be discarded from scaffolding.]